AliceO2Group/analysis-framework/hyperloop.md

 ## Preconditions

-* <a href="https://alice-doc.github.io/alice-analysis-tutorial/start/cert.html" target="_blank">Valid AliEn certificate</a>.
+* Have a <a href="https://alice-doc.github.io/alice-analysis-tutorial/start/cert.html" target="_blank">valid AliEn certificate</a>.
 If you can access https://alimonitor.cern.ch/hyperloop/ without getting "access denied", then everything is fine.

-Please follow the instructions here TODO
 * Installed in your browser.
 Please follow the instructions at TODO

 ## Concept